mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-05-01-natraybould-portrait.md

 ---
-layout: work
+layout: media
 title: "Pew Pew Pew!"
-description: "PaperFaces portrait of @NatRaybould drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @NatRaybould drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-natraybould-twitter-lg.jpg
   thumb: paperfaces-natraybould-twitter-150.jpg